Andtun02/Andtun02/README.md

 <br>

-I'm He Yan,Studied at Guizhou Vocational College of Electronic Technology.
+My Name is He Yan,Studied at Guizhou Vocational College of Electronic Technology.

 <br>